AdobeDocs/experience-platform.en/help/identity-service/ecid.md

 ---
 # ECID overview

-The Experience Cloud ID (ECID) is a shared identity namespace used across Adobe Experience Platform and Adobe Experience Cloud applications.
+Experience Cloud ID (ECID) is a shared identity namespace used across Adobe Experience Platform and Adobe Experience Cloud applications.

 ECID provides the foundation for customer identity.
 With the context of [[!DNL Identity Service]](./home.md), ECID is used as the primary ID for devices and as a base node for identity graphs.